kwonus/NUPhone/NUPhone.md

 ### The "Bag of Phonemes" approach

-Another type of fuzzy string matching that will be explored here is what I call, the ""Bag of Phonemes" (BoP) approach.
-In tandem with the BoP, I incorporate a "Bag of Phonetic Features" (BoPF).
+Another type of fuzzy string matching that will be explored here is what I call, the "Bag of Phonemes" (BoP) approach.
+In tandem with the BoP, I also introduce a "Bag of Phonetic Features" (BoPF).
 The BoPF is a compact, but lossy representation of the BoP for the token.
 Unlike a "Bag of Words" (BoW) algorithm, the feature dimensions for NUPhone is quite finite.
-This is unlike a lexicon of words that seems infinite.
+This is unlike a lexicon of words that seems almost infinite.
 This is why old-fashioned BoW algorithms often employed TF-IDF [Term-Frequency, Inverse-Document-Frequency].
-We won't explore BoW or TF-IDF, because these days, only the name construction is inspiring in this domain.
-When you consider that the number of features associated with a NUPhone character for English can easily fit in a 64-bit integer [perhaps even in a 32-bit integer], our "Bag of Phonetic Features" can be compactly represented for any NUPhone English string.
+We won't explore BoW or TF-IDF, because these days, only the name construction(i.e. "Bag of X") is inspiring.

 My "Bag of Phonetic Features" transcription for any string token behaves like a checksum on the NUPhone string.
 The presence of a bit means that at least one phoneme in the string had that feature.

-Comparison logic performs a bitwise-AND between the two strings, and also a bitwise-OR between the two strings.
+Comparison logic performs a bitwise-AND between the two feature vectors, and also a bitwise-OR between the two feature vectors.
 We have a global function that converts English strings to NUPhone, and we call it nuphone().
 Likewise, we have a global function that counts-1-bits (all non-zero bits) and we call this cnt_bits().
-The whole operational sequence feels a lot like Jaccard.

 For a given {str1, str2}.
 The score is a combination of simple integer math, and hash-map lookups: